Getting Into “The Zone” Of Ideal Tension

 You can think of it like building muscle: without a little pain, there’s no gain.
 But if you overdo it at the gym, you’ll injure yourself.

 Anything that pulls a group out of this zone is not good—when the group is trying to make a breakthrough together, that is.

 Anything that encourages “organizational silence,” not participating fully, or holding back is at odds with progress.

 Anything that turns things personal, nasty, or combative is at odds with progress as well.

-Cognitive friction and being in “The Zone” of ideal tension is NOT mutually exclusive with being nice or kind to people.
+Stoking cognitive friction and getting in “The Zone” of ideal tension is NOT mutually exclusive with being nice or kind to people.

 In fact, treating people well while keeping fractious discussions about ideas (and not making things personal) is a good way to keep things in the zone when cognitive friction is high.